arrowtype/recursive-minisite/index.md

 <!-- Responsive Version -->

-## A highly customizable new variable font.
+## A highly-flexible new variable font.

 Built to maximize versatility, control, and performance, Recursive is a five-axis variable font.
 This enables you to choose from a wide range of predefined styles, or dial in exactly what you want for each of its axes: *Proportion, Monospace, Weight, Slant, and Italic*.
 Taking full advantage of variable font technology, Recursive offers an unprecedented level of flexibility, all from a single font file.